Surrogate bonds with baby gorilla rejected by mother

-JACKSONVILLE, Fla.
-(AP) — A 30-year-old gorilla at a Florida zoo has become a surrogate mother to a baby gorilla whose mother hasn’t shown sufficient interest in her baby.
+JACKSONVILLE, Fla. — A 30-year-old gorilla at a Florida zoo has become a surrogate mother to a baby gorilla whose mother hasn’t shown sufficient interest in her baby.

 Jacksonville Zoo and Gardens spokeswoman JJ Vitale tells the Florida Times-Union that Bulera began holding 5-month-old Gandai as soon as they were introduced on Feb.
 27. She says that within minutes Bulera was “comforting her with soft vocal rumbles.”